jimratliff/GenoMac-system/README.md

 - Implement system-wide settings[^script_systemwide_settings]
   - Disable auto-boot when opening the lid or connecting to power on Apple Silicon laptop
   - Firewall settings: Enable application firewall and enable stealth mode
-  - System-update behavior (Don’t automatically update macOS, but *do* update MAS apps and do download macOS updates when available)
+  - System-update behavior: Don’t automatically update macOS, but *do* update MAS apps and do download macOS updates when available
   - Display additional info (IP address, hostname, OS version) when clicking on the clock digits of the login window
   - Enable Touch ID authentication for sudo